 Orlando Lopez, President of Juapi Project Services, commented, “The emergency generators that power the island of Vieques stopped working while we were doing the installation, but thanks to the fact that we had the Blue Ion batteries and inverters we still were able to power the facility even without having the solar panels installed.”

 Edgar Oscar Ruiz, Executive Director of Sail Relief Team, commented “We are grateful to have been able to collaborate and partner with everyone involved to make this a reality.
 We have helped create a resiliency hub in the island municipality of Vieques, that will help not only the community, but the patients dealing with cancer.”

-About Sail Relief Team: Founded in 2017, in response to the devastating Atlantic hurricane season, Sail Relief’s mission is to bring disaster relief to remote, isolated and under-served coastal communities.
-We address the three core needs of Response, Recovery and Resilience to preserve life in times of emergency and rebuild quality of life in the aftermath.
+About Sail Relief Team: Founded in 2017, in response to the devastating Atlantic hurricane season, Sail Relief’s mission is to bring disaster relief to remote, isolated, and under-served coastal communities.
+We address the three core needs of Response, Recovery, and Resilience to preserve life in times of emergency and rebuild the quality of life in the aftermath.
 Sail Relief Team is a fiscally sponsored project of the Burning Man Project, a 501(c)(3) nonprofit. https://sailrelief.team/